rootdraws/yaypes/README.md

 3. $YAY Burn Bounty
 4. $YAY LP Farm

 YAYPEs is a derivative project of [Yaypegs](https://yaypegs.com/), released on Base.
-After one month of trading, the project has only done 11 ETH in volume.
-The [offers](https://opensea.io/collection/yaypes/offers) at the time of writing a sale of 600 YAYPEs would bring the floor down to below .0001 ETH per YAYPE.
+After one month of trading, the project has only done 11 ETH in volume, and a sale of 600 yaypes would bring the floor to below .0001 ETH per YAYPE.

 The artist, [ccmoret](https://x.com/ccmoret), has invested creative energy into the artwork for the project, and the current trade volume of YAYPEs does not reflect this artistic effort.

 ![YAYPE Summary](https://github.com/rootdraws/yaypes/blob/main/pitchdeck/SummaryChart.png)